-- 1. Credits required for the Science core requirement are: One (1) credit in Chemistry or Biology, one (1) credit Physics and one (1) credit in Information Technology from the following Information Technology courses: CSE101, CSE260, BAE220 or BAE410. - 2.
-One of; HIE424 or HIE426. - 3.
-Electives must be university-level courses.
+- Credits required for the Science core requirement are: 1 credit in Chemistry or Biology, 1 credit Physics and 1 credit in Information Technology from the following Information Technology courses: - a.
+CSE101: Introduction to Algorithms and Computing - b.
+CSE260: Introduction to Computer Concepts - c.
+BAE220: Introduction to Information Technology - d.
+BAE410: Information Systems - 2.
+One of the following: - a.
+HIE424: Thesis - b.
+HIE426: Advanced Directed Studies